Frequently Asked Questions

 At Empower Playgrounds, we believe it’s important to thoroughly understand the problems you are trying to fix as an organization before you can adequately address them.
 Only then can you accurately measure how your programs are impacting the problem.
 Since 2008, we have done extensive research to understand the problems facing children in rural West Africa.
 Our employees are also Ghanaians who understand their peoples culture and problems.
 Each program brought to a school has a direct correlation to a problem rural areas are facing.
 For a more in depth view of the connection between each EPI program and problem, please view our Theory of Change.

-Empower Playgrounds conducts continual thorough surveys of each of programs at each of our schools.
+Empower Playgrounds conducts continual thorough surveys of the programs at each of our schools.
 We interview students, teachers, and parents to understand personal experiences.
 We look at and collect performance data from the government and school districts to see if scores and attendance are improving at schools.
 We keep records of before and after we implement a program to understand how they’re being impacted.
+Please look at our Annual Reports over the years to see specifics.

 Small efforts make a big difference!
 Anyone can help with our efforts to improve education in innovative ways.
 A few easy ways to get involved include: